MaxRondelli/Human-Activity-Recognition-with-LSTM-on-M5Stack/README.md

-# Human Activity Recognition with Recurrent Neural Networks on IoT Device
+# Human Activity Recognition with LSTM on M5Stack